-Fences can step up higher than 1.0 metres only if the yard is adjoining a park, reserve, cycleway or walkway and the fence is designed to complement the design and materials of the house and is integrated into the overall design of the garden.
+Fences can step up higher than 1.0 metres only if the yard is adjoining a park, reserve, cycleway or walkway and the fence is designed to complement the design and materials of the house.
 All privacy fences will have a minimum visual permeability of 50% and should be no greater than 50% of the width of the yard.

-This at the discretion of the Design Review Panel
+This at the discretion of the Design Review Panel and the fencing plans on pages 23-25 override this control.